High-Performance DBMSs with io_uring: When and How to use it: Insights for System Builders

 \section{Insights for System Builders}

 In our study, we focused on three research questions: \emph{when to use \iouring{}}, \emph{how to integrate it}, and \emph{how to tune it}.
-Exploring these questions provided key insights for effectively using \iouring{} in database systems.
-We summarize these insights as actionable guidelines for engineers, and then validate their practicality by applying them to enhance PostgreSQL's I/O performance.
+We summarize these insights as actionable guidelines for engineers, and then validate their practicality by applying them to enhance PostgreSQL's.